 The War Refused to Leave Us tells the story of Fatima, a refugee from Syria.
 She has faced many difficulties since she left her home with her children.
 Her involvement with CWS partner the Department of Service to Palestinian Refugees has changed her life.
 They have provided practical help with food and non-food items thanks to your donations.
 But for Fatima, it is the opportunity to become a health trainer that has turned her into a confident woman leading a group of other Syrian women.

 Give Girls a Fair Go At 14, Pooni is glad to be back home.
 She has spent the last 18 months working long hours in a woollen factory.
 She wanted to help her poor family, but the conditions were unbearable.
 The Women Development Resouce Centre made sure she was paid and persuaded her family to let her return to school.
 Campaigning against the Sumangali scheme, a form of bonded labour is part of the work they do with some of the poorest communities.

 We have Plans

 Topist from South Uganda is grateful that her family of six HIV and AIDS orphans is clean and healthy.
 Thanks to CWS donors and the Centre for Community Solidarity, she is now the proud owner of a water tank.
 The local group of caregivers of HIV and AIDS orphans to which she belongs has big plans to improve their income.
 They have already begun making the bricks and building a set of shops in the rural area.
-Read the Summer Story 2017.
+Read We have Plans.

 Determined to Live